Urgent Medical Problems

 Telephone: 111 for advice and NHS Direct

-This is a national telephone service for accessing advice and general practice outside of normal working hours.
-Calls are triaged by phone and assess to a Clinician can be arranged including home visits if these cannot wait until the surgery opens again.
+This is a national service for unscheduled and urgent care outside of normal working hours.
+Calls are triaged by phone and access to a Clinician for advice, face to face appointments or home visits can be arranged.
+Please use this service to access the district nursing team out of hours.

 Britannia Business Village